You are here:

 See All Events

-"A wedding is a day.
-A marriage is a lifetime."
+"A wedding is one day.
+A marriage is forever."

 Your wedding ceremony must be celebrated in accord with the norms of the Diocese of Altoona-Johnstown and the policies of the Immaculate Conception Chapel.
 While the requirements for marriage preparation are fairly standardized, they can differ slightly from one diocese to another.
-Those being married elsewhere must follow he marriage preparation requirements of the diocese where the wedding ceremony will take place.
+Those being married elsewhere must follow the marriage preparation requirements of the diocese where the wedding ceremony will be held.
 To do this, contact the pastor where you intend to be married to ensure that you are following the necessary steps.
-Most dioceses will allow a couple to participate in all or part of a marriage preparation program outside their diocese.
+Most dioceses will allow a couple to participate in all or part of a marriage preparation program outside of their diocese.

-As a couple preparing for marriage at Immaculate Conception Chapel, you no doubt have many questions about where to begin the process.
-This will outline the steps you will need to take, in their proper order.
+As a couple preparing for marriage at Immaculate Conception Chapel, you probably have many questions about where to begin the process.
+The following will outline the steps you will need to take, in their proper order.
 These steps are discussed in further detail in the subsequent sections.
 Please read this carefully and hold on to it for reference throughout your planning.